-Granada became a miserable theater of misfortune and tragedy, bathed in blood, wailing to the heavens.
-995 Justice came swiftly to set things right, but was soon overwhelmed, when the people fought back.
-The staff of justice was traded for a sword, 1000 and respect for force, so that what began as resistance has ended in civil war.
-They killed the magistrate.
-The city, seeing the danger, 1005 at once took up arms and called up the militia.
+The city, seeing the danger, 1005

+at once took up arms

+and called up the militia.

 But it was not enough.

-Fortune, so fond of novelty, 1010 was on their side at the start, and so all looked grim for us.
-But how fickle is its favor: as soon as the novelty is over, fortune moves on.
-Our distress grew, 1015 as did their arrogance, with greater risk to all.
-They await reinforcements from Africa and clearly, should they come, we'd have to divert our forces 1020 to stop their advance.
-And what's worse: if it looks as though they may prevail, then other Moriscos will seize their chance, 1025 for those in Extremadura, Castile, and Valencia await the smallest sign of victory to join in the fight.
-Though bold and determined, 1030 the Moriscos are also skilled in politics.
-Hear how they govern themselves (for this we have learned from some captured spies): The first thing they did 1035 was to elect a leader.
+Fortune, so fond of novelty,

+was on their side at the start, 1010

+and so all looked grim for us.

+But how fickle is its favor:

+as soon as the novelty is over,

+fortune moves on.

+Our distress grew, 1015

+as did their arrogance,

+with greater risk to all.

+They await reinforcements from Africa

+and clearly, should they come,

+we'd have to divert our forces 1020

+to stop their advance.
+1020

+And what's worse: if it looks

+as though they may prevail,

+then other Moriscos

+will seize their chance, 1025

+for those in Extremadura, 1025

+Castile, and Valencia

+await the smallest sign of victory

+to join in the fight.

+Though bold and determined, 1030

+the Moriscos are also skilled in politics.
+1050

+Hear how they govern themselves

+(for this we have learned

+from some captured spies):

+The first thing they did 1035

+was to elect a leader.
+1055

 Though there was competition between Don Fernando Válor

+and another man, his noble equal, Don Álvaro Tuzaní, 1040

+1040

+Don Juan Malec arranged

+that Don Fernando would reign, once he'd married the beautiful

+Doña Isabel Tuzaní, Don Álvaro's sister.
+1045

+1045

+(Aside) Oh, how it pains me to recall

+that Tuzaní they so revere!

+To think they did not make him king,

+but made his sister queen instead!
+1050

+(Aloud) As soon as Válor was crowned, 1050